 Wood is a common fixture in many homes, new and old alike.
 However, modern structural timbers are treated with the latest chemical preservatives and processes.

 Older wood does not have the same luxury and over time what durability it did have has likely deteriorated.

 Termites are attracted to wood and will seek out the wood in your home to make a meal.

 The older and less durable the wood, the more likely termites are to eat away at it.

-Evidence of termite damage you can look out for includes damaged wooden floors and walls, muddy trails near the base of the home as well as ill fitting doors and windows.
+For evidence of termite damage you can look out for includes damaged wooden floors and walls, muddy trails near the base of the home, as well as ill-fitting doors and windows.

-Checking out the condition of timbers in the garden can be a good indicator if termites are present.
+Checking out the condition of timbers in the garden can also be a good indication of termite activity.

 A pre-purchase building and pest inspection will determine the presence of termites or termite damage.